Procter & Gamble: "The Talk"

 In 2017, as part of the "My Black is Beautiful" platform, P&G released an advertisement called "The Talk".
 It showed African American mothers throughout the decades giving their children "the talk" about racism.
 The advertisement garnered controversy for several different reasons.
 Some criticized it for not showing any fathers giving "the talk", while others accused it of being anti-white.
 One scene depicted a mother warning her daughter about being pulled over by the police.
 The daughter responds by saying that she is a good driver so her mother doesn't need to worry about her getting a ticket.
 The mother then implies that she might experience police brutality by being racially profiled and killed.
 Several police officers and groups accused that part of the advertisement of being anti-cop.

 "The Talk" was accused by Michelle Malkin of National Review of being "liberal advertising".
 Malkin also called the ad "Black Lives Matter propaganda" and accused it of pandering and using identity politics.
 Despite the criticism, the advertisement also received a lot of positive reception and praise with some calling it "powerful" and "thought-provoking".
 The advertisement has also won several awards including the 2018 Cannes Lions International Festival of Creativity Grand Prix and the 2018 Primetime Emmy Award for Outstanding Commercial during the 70th Primetime Creative Arts Emmy Awards.

-"Woke" social stances
+Social stances

 The company has been criticized for its social stances, some of which were criticized for being "woke".

 In November 2014, P&G came out publicly in support of same-sex marriage.

 In January 2019, CEO David Taylor said in Switzerland: "The world would be a better place if my board of directors on down is represented by 50% of the women.
 We sell our products to more than 50% of the women."
 Also in January 2019, The Wall Street Journal noted the company's board of directors had more than twice as many men as it does women.
 As of mid-2020, the board of P&G consisted of an equal number of men and women.

 In 2025, the company continued its policies of diversity, equity, and inclusion despite government scrutiny during the second presidency of Donald Trump.